-The Dyson Corrale is available in purple
+The Dyson Corrale is available in purple or pink

 RELATED: Kim Kardashian's hairstylist thinks Meghan Markle will have a hair transformation very soon